rishu2604/Angular-Essentials/README.md

 - It automatically listens to all possible user events that could occur on a website, as well as some other possible events that could occur, like a timer expiring or anything like that.
 - And when such an event occurs, it checks the Angular application for possible changes.

+## Signal

+A signal is an object that stores a value (any type of value, including nested objects)

+## @Input()

+It is a decorator

+## input

+- It is a generic function.
+- It is a read only signal and we cannot change its value.

+## $event

+- You can get hold of emitted values with help of a special variable that's provided by Angular: the `$event` variable.
+- That's a reserved name.
+It's a variable provided by Angular in its templates or specifically in the parts where you handle events in your templates.
+- It is available with both the built-in and the custom events.